-Accepted credit by examination appears on the transcript as "P" (passing credit).
-No credit by examination will be accepted if the student is in withdrawn status.
+Accepted credit by examination and/or advanced placement coursework appears on the transcript as "P" (passing credit).
+No credit by examination and/or advanced placement coursework will be accepted if the student is in withdrawn status.

 Credit by examination or advanced placement credit does not count toward honors calculations or affect the student's grade point average.
-All advanced placement coursework appears on the transcript as "P" (passing credit).